nodejs/node/doc/api/stream.md

 * `error` {Error} Error which will be passed as payload in `'error'` event
 * Returns: {this}

-Destroy the stream, and emit `'error'` and `'close'`.
+Destroy the stream.
+Optionally emit an `'error'` event, and emit a `'close'` event unless `emitClose` is set in `false`.
 After this call, the readable stream will release any internal resources and subsequent calls to `push()` will be ignored.
 Implementors should not override this method, but instead implement [`readable._destroy()`][readable-_destroy].